 A new support request is not created and submitted to the Windows Autopatch engineering team.
 You can see the Windows Autopatch support ticket ID under Tenant Admin > Windows Autopatch > Support Requests.

 You also receive an email notifying about the new support request logged with Microsoft Autopatch team.
-In few hours, the support team will contact you asking for details (in case you have missed it adding in the support request).
+In a few hours, the support team will contact you asking for details (in case you have missed it, adding in the support request).
 Once you provide the asked details, the Windows Autopatch engineering team will clear the exclusion flag for that device, and you can reregister the same device in Autopatch service.

 Hiding Unregistered Devices